 OKLAHOMA CITY – For years, teachers have been asking Oklahoma lawmakers to find a way to fund a pay raise for educators across the state.

-Now, a teacher who turned to panhandling to help raise money for school supplies is encouraging teachers to stick to their goals.
+Teresa Dank, a third grade teacher in Tulsa, turned to panhandling to help raise money for school supplies.

 “It all adds up week after week, and month after month,” she said.
 “So it’s a huge need.”

 Now, state officials have proof that teacher pay is a main reason educators are leaving Oklahoma classrooms.

 A comprehensive survey released by the Oklahoma State Department of Education found that teacher pay and education funding are the top reasons that former teachers left the classroom.

 The survey, which was funded by the Oklahoma Public School Resource Center, was completed by 7,546 former teachers.
 The survey results focused on the 5,487 respondents under the age of 65 with active teaching certificates who were not currently teaching in Oklahoma.

 In all, 90 percent of that group said they believe other teachers were leaving the classroom because of low pay.

 State Superintendent of Public Instruction Joy Hofmeister noted that 31 percent of respondents said that they would likely return to the classroom if the pay was better.